What is anovulation?

 Causes of anovulation

-Polycystic ovarian syndrome (PCOS) is the most common cause of anovulation.
+Polycystic ovarian syndrome (PCOS) is the most common cause of anovulation due to an imbalance of hormones that cause a woman to ovulate.
 Other potential causes of ovulation dysfunction include:

 Diagnosing anovulation in women